Vishnu: The Divine Preserver of the Hindu Universe

 Devotees celebrate various festivals throughout the year:

-- Vaikuntha Ekadashi: especially auspicious day for worshipping Vishnu.
+- Vaikuntha Ekadashi: a particularly auspicious day for worshiping Vishnu.

 - Janmashtami: celebration of Krishna’s birth.

-- Diwali: festival of lights, when Lakshmi is especially worshipped together with Vishnu.
+- Diwali: festival of lights, when Lakshmi is especially worshiped along with Vishnu.

 - Tulsi Vivah: celebration of the mystical marriage between Vishnu and the Tulsi plant.

-Vishnu's impact on Indian and world culture transcends the purely religious aspect, permeating various spheres of social, artistic and philosophical life.
+The impact of Vishnu on Indian and global culture transcends the purely religious aspect, permeating various spheres of social, artistic, and philosophical life.

 In Art

-- Vishnu's iconography has inspired some of the most beautiful works of Indian art.
+- The iconography of Vishnu has inspired some of the most beautiful works of Indian art.

-- Its representations can be found in ancient and modern temples.
+- His representations can be found in ancient and modern temples.

-- Classical Indian art developed specific patterns to portray Vishnu and his avatars.
+- Classical Indian art developed specific patterns to depict Vishnu and his avatars.

-- Paintings, sculptures and murals telling their stories adorn temples and museums all over the world.
+- Paintings, sculptures, and murals telling his stories adorn temples and museums worldwide.

-- Contemporary art continues to reinterpret its symbols and narratives.
+- Contemporary art continues to reinterpret his symbols and narratives.

 In Literature

-- The epics Ramayana e Mahabharata, which feature their avatars Rama and Krishna, are pillars of world literature.
+- The epics Ramayana and Mahabharata, featuring his avatars Rama and Krishna, are pillars of world literature.

-- Mystical poets like Tulsidas e Deaf composed immortal works dedicated to him.
+- Mystical poets like Tulsidas and Surdas composed immortal works dedicated to him.

 - Vaishnava devotional literature continues to inspire new generations of writers.

-- His stories are constantly being adapted for different formats and audiences.
+- His stories are constantly adapted for different formats and audiences.

 In Contemporary Society